Varenets

 Varenets (варенец), sometimes anglicised as stewler or simmeler, is a fermented milk product that is popular in Russia.
 Similar to ryazhenka, it is made by adding sour cream (smetana) to baked milk.

 Production

 Varenets is a fermented dairy drink with a caramel taste and creamy color.
-In the old days milk was baked in a Russian oven and fermented with sour cream.
+Varenets was traditionally produced by baking milk in a Russian oven and fermenting it with sour cream.

 Commercially available cultured varenets is milk that has been pasteurized and homogenized (with 0.5% to 8.9% fat), and then inoculated with a culture of Streptococcus thermophilus to simulate the naturally occurring bacteria in the old-fashioned product.

+Similar dairy products

+Ryazhenka is the Russian word for a very similar fermented dairy product.
+While some dictionaries treat these two words as synonyms, the industry standard GOST distinguishes between the two products, specifying somewhat different production processes.

+Also similar are qatiq and kaymak, commonly found in Turkic countries.
+The milk should be heated to a high temperature before fermentation.
+This is the main similarity of ryazhenka, varenets, qatiq, and kaymak that distinct it from other yogurt-based products, although kaymak and qatiq are thicker in consistency.